From Iran to Europe: How did I travel to 6 countries under $1,800?

 Skip the articles that tell you about the places that "you should" travel.
 There are no right or wrong ways; I feel you should only go to places that you truly want to go to and not fall into this romanticised notion just because X person had written great things about it.

 Is there a route you think many people may not know about?
-Let me know in the comments below on the travel routes that you thought was interesting.
+Let me know in the comments below on the travel routes that you thought were interesting.

 A little disclaimer: there are affiliate links in this post. if you check out the links, and decide to make a booking, feel free to do so at no extra costs.
 This is how I pay to keep the blog running and I'll forever be grateful to you.